Black Hawk College Foundation offers scholarships to outstanding students based on financial need, academic merit, or both.

 The majority of these scholarships are awarded for the fall semester of the entire year—though some exceptions may exist.
-General eligibility criteria is listed for each scholarship, though some additional terms may affect eligibility.
+General eligibility criteria is listed for each scholarship, though additional terms and conditions may affect eligibility.

-Each year, the scholarship application season begins March 15, with a deadline of May 15.
+The scholarship application season began on March 15, with a deadline of May 15.
 In fairness to all applicants, we do not accept applications after the deadline.
+Award announcements begin in July.

 Vickie L. Anderson Scholarship